datatrail-jhu/10_dsjob/scripts/03_website_script.md

 In an earlier course in this Course Set, you developed a basic website within R Studio Cloud.
 At the end of that lesson, you had a website that looked something like this.
 It contained some basic information about you and had information about where to contact you; however, it was pretty basic and not very visually appealing.
 In this lesson, we'll improve both the content and look of your personal website.

 To get started, create a new project in R Studio Cloud!
-Once you've got a new project, you'll want to run the following code in the R Console to install blog down and start a new wite.
+Once you've got a new project, you'll want to run the following code in the R Console to install blog down and start a new site.
 Note: it may take a few minutes for this code to run and for all the dependencies to install.

 For this site, we're using the Hugo theme "Academic", specified as an argument within the blog down new underscore site function.
 At the end of this lesson, you'll have a website that looks something like what you see here!There are many other themes that can be used within the blog down package.
 We've chosen to use this one because it does a good job displaying information about your skills and qualifications as well as your projects, which will be important when you are looking for jobs.